chadwickboggs/crypto/README.md

   * decrypt(...)

 ## Command Line Usage
 Please read usage-<cryptosystem>.txt which you will find within the conf folder.

 ## Usage Examples
+You may want to add the path to this project's "bin" to your shell's PATH environment variable.
+The below examples assume the current working directory (CWD) of the shell equals the root folder of this project.

 ### Encrypting Streams

     $ echo 'Hello, World!' | bin/crypto -c XOR -e | bin/crypto -c XOR -d